-Bob has been a generous supporter of a charitable interest over the years.
-When he revised his will 10 years ago, he decided to provide that Cancer Research Institute would receive his estate should his daughter not survive him.
+Bob has been a generous supporter of Cancer Research Institute over the years.
+When he revised his will 10 years ago, he decided that Cancer Research Institute would receive his estate should his daughter not survive him.

 Today his daughter is financially independent.
 After careful consideration of his overall plans, especially the fact that he can now leave more to his daughter free of estate tax, Bob decides to revise his will to provide that Cancer Research Institute will receive generous gifts from his estate while his daughter will still inherit the majority of his assets.
 The amount left to Cancer Research Institute will be fully deductible for estate tax purposes and could result in a significant reduction in estate taxes that could otherwise be due under current or future tax law provisions.